-2. Move your money out of fossil fuels
+Time to switch - get your money out of fossil fuels

 Once we put money in our bank accounts, we tend to think that it just sits there until we spend it.
 But in fact, your hard-earned cash can be invested anywhere in the world, and not necessarily in ways we would approve of.

 This is especially true of the big high street banks.
-In 2023 alone, Barclays invested a whopping $24.2bn in fossil fuels, Santander $14.5bn and HSBC $12.9bn, followed by Natwest ($2.1bn) and Lloyds ($1.9bn).
+The latest Banking on Climate Chaos report found that in 2024, Barclays invested $35.4bn in companies active in fossil fuel business, Santander $17.3bn and HSBC $16.2bn, followed by Natwest ($2.3bn) and Lloyds ($1.6bn).

-Switch your current account
+1. Switch your current account

 Luckily, switching to a more ethical bank is easy!
 Check out some of the resources below on which banks are worth switching to (and away from) and then head over to Current Account Switch to get the process started quickly and easily.

-Switch your savings
+2. Switch your savings

-Top 9 ethical savings savings accounts
+Top 9 ethical savings savings accounts (May 2025)

 Don't forget!
 Write to your old bank letting them know why you are switching.
 Click here and scroll about half way down the page for a template letter.